rishika910/reimagined-funicular/README.md

 # reimagined-funicular
+## Editing this file
-Just one repository for the very first time
+A repository for the very first time.
+Its a markdown file in this repository.